 - safety: where is the server on which my data are stored and what legislation is in force there?

 - export options: can the data I import - for example in data analysis software - also be exported and if so, in which file format?

 To store your files, you will generally use the computer in your UvA or AUAS office.
-This computer allows you three storage spaces.
 The files you store on the C drive can only be reached via that particular computer.
 If your computer crashes, chances are that these files are lost.

-Using storage services such as Dropbox, Google Drive, OneDrive and Box to store files has certain advantages: you can access your files from any computer with an internet connection and in case of a computer crash or theft, your files are not lost.
-Several of these services allow you, moreover, to recover earlier versions of the files and you can easily share the files or folders with others.
+Using a cloud service to store files has many advantages.
+You can access your files from any computer with an internet connection and in case of a computer crash or theft, your files are not lost.
+Moreover, it is often possible to recover earlier versions of files and you can easily share files or folders with others.

-However, there are certain risks involved in using a cloud storage service:
+You could also choose a storage service such as Dropbox or Google Drive.
+However, there are certain risks involved in using a public cloud storage service:

 - the storage of data is not guaranteed to take place in Europe.
 This may mean that others - for example, security services such as the American National Security Agency (NSA) - have access to your files.